Generative Engine Optimization (GEO) & AI Citation Audit

 Entity authority

 Generative engines build a knowledge-graph picture of your brand.
-These checks measure how complete and credible that picture is.
+These checks measure how complete and credible that picture is - so an LLM resolves you to one distinct, trusted entity.

 Author bylines & bios